 Class 1 — Consists of a double-twisted wire mesh made from wire which is zinc or zinc alloy coated before being double-twisted into the mesh.
 Fasteners, lacing wire, and stiffeners are produced from zinc or zinc alloy-coated wire; and

 Class 2 — Consists of double-twisted wire mesh, lacing wire, and stiffeners as Class 1 and overcoated with polymer (PVC/PA6/other advanced polymers).
 The fastener shall be of stainless-steel wire.
+(PVC-Polyvinyl Chloride, PA6-PolyAmide)

 Refer to Annexure A for the description of the environment of the installation site, and coating wire requirements for different types of galvanization and polymeric coatings.

-Compared to steel wire gabions, advanced coated like polymer coated gabions have advantages like superior corrosion resistance, ability to withstand acidic and alkaline environments, excellent durability, excellent flexibility to take the shape of ground contour, etc. Revet mattresses are essentially smaller-sized gabions in the form of a wire mesh container uniformly partitioned into internal cells with relatively smaller heights in relation to other dimensions, having smaller mesh openings than the mesh used for gabions.
+Compared to steel wire gabions, polymer coated gabions have advantages like superior corrosion resistance, ability to withstand acidic and alkaline environments, excellent durability, excellent flexibility to take the shape of ground contour, etc. Revet mattresses are essentially smaller-sized gabions in the form of a wire mesh container uniformly partitioned into internal cells with relatively smaller heights in relation to other dimensions, having smaller mesh openings than the mesh used for gabions.
 It is a specialized form of Gabion and has a relatively larger plan size and shallower depth.
 Their primary function is to protect the bed other than the watercourse from excessive scouring.

 BASIC MATERIAL